3 Mistakes that Force Employees to Leave

 The loyalty of your employees certainly depends on how you treat them.

-As we mentioned, employees are very sensitive to the corporate environment, and if they are not comfortable in it, nothing will stop them from leaving your company.
+As we mentioned, employees are very sensitive to the corporate environment.
+If they are not comfortable in it, nothing will stop them from leaving your company.

 Your task as their employer is to recognize their potential and provide them with tools and freedom to live up to it.

 It is also your task not to treat all your employees the same.
-Instead, you should recognize them as individuals that contribute to the success of your company in their own way.
+Instead, you should recognize them as individuals that contribute to your company’s success in their way.